-With Lee Daniels’ film “The United States Vs Billie Holiday” out tomorrow on streaming platform Hulu, the jazz star’s story is being told once again, including the topics of glamour, racism, and the war on drugs.
-Based on the book “Chasing the Scream: The First and Last Days of the War on Drugs” by Johann Hari, this biopic honours Billie Holiday’s glamorous signature style and her radical acts.
+Lee Daniels’ film “The United States Vs Billie Holiday” portrays the captivating story of the jazz star, touching upon themes of glamour, racism, and the war on drugs.
+Based on Johann Hari’s book “Chasing the Scream: The First and Last Days of the War on Drugs,” the movie pays homage to Billie Holiday’s iconic style and her courageous actions.

 No matter how glamorous Holiday appeared, unfortunately her lifestyle and sense for fashion go hand in hand.
 Holiday is known for her drug use, hence she wore long gloves most of the time.
 This iconic element of Billie’s look is revealed to be used to cover her needle marks.
 Nevertheless, images of Holiday do not exactly conform to the stereotypical image of a drug addict.
 Instead, she enjoyed fashion and performing in front of big crowds.
 Her satins, silks and heels can be seen as her kind of armour against her persecution by the authorities.